What Phlebotomy Technicians Do

 A Phlebotomy Technician is a key member of the medical laboratory team whose primary function is the collection of blood samples from patients by venipuncture or microtechiniques.” ~American Medical Technologists

-CTI’s Phlebotomy Technician program has obtained program approval from:
+CTI’s Phlebotomy Technician program has obtained the license to operate from:

 - Ventura County Medical Association